 Add ¼ cup brown sugar syrup to the mixture and/or a second can of ginger ale.

 If it's not apple season, swap the cider for apple juice.
 You'll want to double the amount of aromatic bitters if you go with this swap.
-Try to find a juice that's closer to apple cider, like Simply Apple.
+Try to find a juice that's less processed and closer to apple cider, like Simply Apple.

 Tart and crisp apple sangria pairs deliciously with these Slow Cooker Savory Spiced Nuts